A Shape Dynamics Tutorial: Historical Interlude

-Barbour and \'O Murchadha then extended the underlying ideas of this particle model to dynamical geometry in \cite{Barbour_Niall:first_cspv} in 1999.
-This proposed and implemented the idea that the refoliation invariance of GR should be replaced by invariance under full three-dimensional conformal transformations.
-This led to a geodesic theory on conformal superspace that satisfies the strong Mach--Poincar\'e principle and eliminates a perceived Machian defect of GR highlighted by York's work on its initial-value problem.
-He had shown that it could be solved by taking the following initial data: a conformal equivalence class of 3-geometries, its variation, and a single real quantity (the value of York time or, as \'O Murchadha showed \cite{NiallVolumeYorkTime}, the spatial volume).
+Barbour and \'O Murchadha then tried to extend the underlying ideas of this particle model to dynamical geometry in~\cite{Barbour_Niall:first_cspv} in 1999.
+This is the first attempt at a theory of gravity invariant under three-dimensional conformal transformations.
+This was expected to define a geodesic theory on conformal superspace that satisfies the strong Mach--Poincar\'e Principle and eliminates a perceived Machian defect of GR highlighted by York's work on its initial-value problem.
+York had shown that the initial-value problem could be solved by taking the following initial data: a conformal equivalence class of 3-geometries, its variation, and a single real quantity (the value of York time or, as \'O Murchadha showed \cite{NiallVolumeYorkTime}, the spatial volume).
 The necessity for this additional degree of freedom is quite puzzling.
 One could completely specify a solution of GR with initial data on conformal superspace $\shs$ (two degrees of freedom per point) if it were not for this additional single global degree of freedom, which is not conformally invariant.
-This puzzle is eliminated in the theory of \cite{Barbour_Niall:first_cspv}, which was later more fully developed in \cite{Anderson:2002ey} and is based on a modified form of best matching in which the action is not equivariant.
-With $\phi$ the best-matching field, it depends not only on $\d \phi$, as in the original best-matching proposed by Barbour and Bertotti and but also, in a decisive innnovation due to \'O Murchadha, on $\phi$.
-One has to vary independently wrt $\phi$ and $\d \phi$.

-The work on this theory was interrupted by the successes of the Relativity Without Relativity approach but then explored further by Barbour, Foster, \'O Murchadha, Anderson and Kelleher.
-However, it soon became clear that although the theory had a good chance to reproduce the predictions of GR for local subsystems of the Universe it would badly fail to explain cosmological observations because in it the volume of the Universe must remain constant.
-Interest was then concentrated on a theory invariant under volume-preserving conformal transformations (VPCTs).
-Such transformations change the ratios of the determinant $g$ of the metric freely at different space points but leave the total volume of space unchanged.
-It had already been conjectured in \cite{Barbour_Niall:first_cspv} that such a theory would be observationally equivalent to GR, but progress was slow until Foster found a neat and computationally covenient way to implement VPCTs.
-The transformation takes the form
+The theory of~\cite{Barbour_Niall:first_cspv} was a proposal to eliminate this puzzle, by `conformalizing' the Baierlein--Sharp--Wheeler action [or rather the action~(\ref{AndersonMercatiInitialAction}) with $a=1$].
+This was done by rescaling the metric by a scalar field $\phi$, $g_{ij} \to \phi^4 g_{ij}$, so that the action is invariant under a simultaneous conformal transformation of the metric and the scalar field: